brk-a/LearnGo/0x08-isolation/0-isolation.md

 # isolation
-* the thrid property in ACID
+* the third property in ACID
     - Atomicity &rarr; all operations in a transaction either complete or the whole transaction fails
     - Concurrency &rarr; the state of the db must be valid after a transaction completes or fails; all constraints must be satisfied
     - Isolation &rarr; concurrent transactions must not affect each other